 Gibson and Fender are the big two American guitar manufacturers, and we almost always agree they are both wonderful.
 What makes it so wonderful, to me, is the way Gibson electric guitars are so very different from Fender electric guitars.
-Both great companies have, however, ventured into crossover style instruments where they copy some of the ideas and vibes of the other.
+Both great companies have, however, ventured into crossover-style instruments where they copy some of the ideas and vibes of the other.

-Everyone knows Gibson excels at producing set neck solid body guitars with humbucking pickups, and Fender excels at making bolt on neck solid body guitars with single coil pickups.
+Everyone knows Gibson excels at producing set neck solid body guitars with humbucking pickups, and Fender excels at making bolt-on neck solid body guitars with single-coil pickups.
 But neither manufacturer has any sort of exclusive rights to those design elements, and so it happens we sometimes get guitars like the Gibson Marauder.

-People who are into guitars have fantasies about the things.
+People who are into guitars have fantasies about things.
 Fantasies like finding a classic guitar at a garage sale, flea market, or pawn shop where the seller thinks very little of the guitar, and you get it for a price you will tell people about for years and years.
-Well, the Gibson Marauder isn't going for cheap where people know about them, but it is possible someone at a fast moving garage sale thinks the Marauder some cheap toy.
+Well, the Gibson Marauder isn't going for cheap where people know about them, but it is possible someone at a fast-moving garage sale thinks the Marauder some cheap toy.

 The Marauder doesn't really look like a Gibson, and it certainly doesn't look like any of the ones everyone knows about the most.
 The headstock is all wrong, and the neck is bolted to the body.
 Someone could think the guitar is something else, and someone forged the Gibson name on it.
 I'm not advocating anyone rip someone off, or deceive their way into a score, but if someone has a low opinion of a thing and has it for sale, well, you don't hurt them by taking it off their hands.

 The Gibson Marauder is kinda rare.
 We know for an absolute fact only 7,200 of them were ever created.
 Surely not all of those guitars exist now.
-Fires, floods, car wrecks and other things happen, and certainly some have passed on into trash.
+Fires, floods, car wrecks, and other things happen, and certainly, some have passed on into trash.
 The first Marauder guitars were made in 1974, the last in 1982.

-The Gibson Marauder was not the first guitar which Lawrence helped design for Gibson; but the Marauder's pickups were pure Bill.
+The Gibson Marauder was not the first guitar that Lawrence helped design for Gibson, but the Marauder's pickups were pure Bill.
 The Marauder's Lawrence pickups come much closer to approximating the sound of a Fender guitar than any others Gibson had ever had produced, and the layout and design of the Marauder seem to make the guitar something clearly meant to compete against the Fender Telecaster Deluxe.

 Both pickups on the Gibson Marauder were humbuckers.
-Yes, the slanted blade style pickup at the bridge appears to be a single coil.
-The bridge pickup is not a single coil pickup, it is a small humbucker.
+Yes, the slanted blade-style pickup at the bridge appears to be a single coil.
+The bridge pickup is not a single-coil pickup, it is a small humbucker.
 You will see conflicting statements on this, but Gibson's own website states they are both humbuckers.

 A Gibson Marauder demonstration

-The Gibson Marauder's hardware was unlike that of the company's more well known guitars.
+The Gibson Marauder's hardware was unlike that of the company's more well-known guitars.
 But just how odd the hardware was on an individual instrument depended upon what year it was produced.
-The pickup selector switch was initially the typical toggle, same as found on the Les Paul, the SG, and any number of others.
+The pickup selector switch was initially the typical toggle, the same as found on the Les Paul, the SG, and any number of others.
 It was just located on the opposite side of the upper bout.

 Then the toggle was replaced with a rotary 'chicken head' switch.
-Yes, that is what we often call those style of switches.
+Yes, that is what we often call those styles of switches.
 If you look at the things closely, you can see the chicken head shape.
 The chicken head rotary switch didn't simply replace the toggle switch.
 The device underneath changed entirely to that of a potentiometer, allowing for a blending of tones via the switch.
 The rotary switch and potentiometer first appeared in the Marauder in 1976.

 Clearly the S-1 is a brother, or at least a cousin to the Marauder.
 What happened was the Marauder's sales were quite good in its first year of production, and so the next year Gibson released the S-1 with confidence.
 There can be no doubt the S-1 was meant to take on the Fender Stratocaster.
 The pickups and circuitry here were again designed by the great Bill Lawrence.